Liga-Software-ApS/.github/profile/README.md

-## Lga MobileID OSS - open source edition
+## Liga MobileID OSS - open source edition

 Liga MobileID (OSS) version 1.0.
 This is the first version of the open source edition of Liga MobileID for usage with JCOP smart cards combined with the GIDS applet.